bryanmontesv/incubator-spot/spot-oa/plugins/README.md

 5. Inside your plugin’s folder you can add some other folders to put a service file or ssh file.
 6. Create a “plugin.json” file.
 You cannot name it different.

-Finally you’ll see a folder like this
+Finally you’ll see a folder like this:

 ### **How can I get a value from Scoring Panel?**
 You just need to select 1 value from the select picker, for example, if you want to get a source IP from Flow, you need to click to that value.